5 quick ways to speed up Preview on Mac

-- In the Finder menu click Go > Library
+- In the Finder menu, click Go > Go to Folder

 4. Re-save your PDF files

-If you’re trying to run a PDF that isn’t responding quick enough, you can try re-saving the file under a new name.
+If you’re trying to run a PDF that isn’t responding quickly enough, you can try re-saving the file under a new name.
 When re-saving happens, macOS reprocesses the file and makes the PDF more usable.
-It’s sounds like magic, but it actually works:
+It sounds like magic, but it actually works: